MaxDreisbach/PINNs4Drops/README.md

 This script reconstructs the 3D gas-liquid interface, as well as the 3D pressure distribution and the three components of the velocity vector for each time step.
 The reconstruction requires each an image in `path_to_processed_image_data` and `.txt` containing a decimal number that indicates the physical time.
 The reconstruction results are saved under `./PIFu/results/name_of_experiment` and contain an `.obj` file representing the 3D gas-liquid interface and `.obj` files containing the inferred velocity and pressure fields.
 Additional plotting 2D slices of the predicted fields maybe be activated in `./lib/train_util/`.
-Further plotting options can be adjusted in `./lib/plotting/`.
+Further plotting options can be adjusted in `./lib/plotting/`. \
+The resolution of the reconstruction can be controlled with the flag `--resolution {res}`, with a default value of 512.

 `python -m apps.eval --name {name of experiment} --test_folder_path {path to processed image data} --dataroot {path to dataset with flow_case.json} --load_netG_checkpoint_path {path to network weights}`

+For the evaluation of PF-PINNsv1 run
+`python -m apps.eval_CH --name {name of experiment} --test_folder_path {path to processed image data} --dataroot {path to dataset with flow_case.json} --load_netG_checkpoint_path {path to network weights}`

+For the evaluation of PF-PINNsv2 run
+`python -m apps.eval_CH2 --name {name of experiment} --test_folder_path {path to processed image data} --dataroot {path to dataset with flow_case.json} --load_netG_checkpoint_path {path to network weights}`

 ## Data Generation (Linux Only)
 The data generation uses codes adapted from PIFu by Saito et al. (2019), see [PIFu GitHub](https://github.com/shunsukesaito/PIFu) for further reference.